-The Southern Hearing Charitable Trust is holding its AGM on 25 October 2018 at its Milford Chambers rooms in Christchurch.
+The Southern Hearing Charitable Trust is holding its AGM on Tuesday 27 October 2020 at 5.30 pm at its Milford Chambers rooms in Christchurch.
 Details can be found here.

 A copy of this notice can be downloaded here.
 This sheet provides advice about the services the SCIP will be providing at Alert Level 1.
 While many restrictions have been removed, we would remind people of the “golden rules” under Level 1; If you are sick, stay home If you have cold or flu-like symptoms…Details